Bank of England signals early 2016 hike after sterling climb

 The BoE also noted that Britain's weak productivity growth was finally on the rise, which would help mute inflation even after wages grew surprisingly strongly in recent months.

-(Additional reporting by Ana Nicolaci da Costa, Andy Bruce and the UK bureau; Editing by Hugh Lawson and Andrew Hay)
+(Additional reporting by Ana Nicolaci da Costa, Andy Bruce and the UK bureau; Editing by Hugh Lawson)